fdifrison/java-persistence/README.md

 `@Version` field, since, due to some old JDBC driver logics, it would incur in an `OptimistickLockException` or `StaleObjectStateException` due to a mismatch in the entity update count.

-To solve this, since hibernate 5 the property `hibernate.jdbc.batch:versioned_data` is set to **true** by default.
+To solve this, since Hibernate 5 the property `Hibernate.jdbc.batch:versioned_data` is set to **true** by default.

 ## Default UPDATE behavior

-The default UPDATE behavior consent to batch statements that modifies different columns of the same entity since all the columns are sent over the network, even those which haven't been modified.
+The default UPDATE behavior consents to batch statements that modify different columns of the same entity since all the columns are sent over the network, even those which haven't been modified.
 This leads to a wider possibility of batching but with some potential disadvantages: